As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - Fill a big pot halfway with water and a teaspoon of salt.
 Cover and bring to a boil over high heat.

-- Melt the butter (or heat the olive oil) in a 12-inch nonstick frying pan over medium heat.
+- Heat the olive oil in a 12-inch nonstick frying pan over medium heat.
 Add shallot, garlic, and olives and cook, stirring frequently, for about three minutes.
 Aim for the shallots to be slightly translucent and garlic slightly soft, without any browning.

 - Stir in wine, beans, and cherry tomatoes.
 Raise heat to medium-high and simmer for two to three minutes, until much of the liquid has evaporated.